PrefectHQ/prefect/docs/concepts/flow-runners.md

 - `SubprocessFlowRunner` runs flows in a local subprocess
 - `DockerFlowRunner` runs flows in a Docker container

+!!! note "What about tasks?"

+    Flows and tasks can both use runners to manage the environment in which code runs.
+While flows use flow runners, tasks use task runners.
+For more on how task runners work, see our [documentation on task runners](/concepts/task-runners/).

 ## Using a flow runner

-To use a specific flow runner, import the flow runner from `prefect.flow_runners` and assign the flow runner to the deployment in the deployment specification when a deployment is created.
+To use a flow runner, pass a configured flow runner instance into a deployment specification.

 For example, when using a `DeploymentSpec`, you can attach a `SubprocessFlowRunner` to indicate that this flow should be run in a local subprocess: